ResearchObject/ro-crate/docs/0.2/index.md

 ### Extra metadata such as Exif

-Schema.org has a generic extension mechanism for encoding adding arbitrary properties and values which are not available as Schema.org properties.
-An example of of this is the Schema.org [recommended way (see example 2)](http://schema.org/ImageObject) of including [Exif](https://en.wikipedia.org/wiki/Exif) technical image metadata.
+Schema.org has a generic extension mechanism for encoding arbitrary properties and values which are not available as Schema.org properties.
+An example of this is the Schema.org [recommended way (see example 2)](http://schema.org/ImageObject) of including [Exif](https://en.wikipedia.org/wiki/Exif) technical image metadata.

 To include EXIF, or other data which can be encoded as property/value pairs, add an array of references to _Anonymous Entities_ which encode each property.
 This example shows one property of several hundred.